mallorca turistas

 Castillo de Alaro

-The Almudaina, located in a beautiful setting, has witnessed the various civilizations that have left their mark on the island over the centuries adapting to the tastes and needs.
-From the Talayotic times to the Roman occupation, this place breathes history and culture.
+The Almudaina Royal Palace, located in a beautiful setting, has witnessed the various civilizations that have left their mark on the island over the centuries and adapted to its historical changes, this place is a breath of history and culture.
+During your tour on the palace, be amazed by the magnificent “Patio de Honor”, the Arab Baths and the impressive Gothic Hall, embellished with its characteristic arches.

 palacio almudaina